 1900 - The battle of Spion Kop took place, during the Boer War.
 It is from this battle, at which many British soldiers died including 320 Lancashire Fusiliers, that the Kop at Anfield, and several other grounds, gets its name.

 If you like Croatian players, we’ve got Bišcan at our club

 2001 - Igor Bišcan scored his first reds goal as we thumped Crystal Palace 5-0 at Anfield to progress to the Worthington Cup Final, 6-2 on aggregate.
 Danny Murphy bagged a brace, to add to strikes from Robbie Fowler and a bearded Vladimír Šmicer.

-2015 – We were held to a goalless draw at Anfield by Bolton Wanderers in our FA Cup Fourth Round tie, with future reds keeper Ádám Bogdán impressing in the visitors’ goal.
+2015 – We were held to a goalless draw at Anfield by Bolton Wanderers in another Fourth Round fixture, with future reds keeper Ádám Bogdán impressing in the visitors’ goal.
 We won the replay, making it as far as the Semi-final that season.